Experience the trek of a lifetime to Machu Picchu!

-You will meet your trekking guide and group in our office for an orientation before your trek.
-At this time, we will provide you with the duffle bags which will be carried by our porters.
-The meeting will be at 5:00 PM the evening before the trip begins.
+You’ll meet your tour guide and group in our office for an orientation before your trek.
+There, we’ll provide you with the duffle bags, which our porters will carry.
+The meeting will be at 5:00 pm the evening before the trip begins.

 Medical Kit or First AID Kit

-We have telephone service available 24 hours/day for ease of communication and preparation with the agency leading up to your trek.
+We have telephone service available 24 hours/day for ease of communication with Salkantay Trekking leading up to your trek.

 Our chef prepares the best dishes in the middle of the mountain.
 Our passengers love our food!
-We respect all diets, so let us know if you have any particular restrictions on your reservation form and remind your guide during the briefing.
+We respect all diets: vegetarian, vegan, or special menus are available at no extra cost, so let us know if you have any particular restrictions on your reservation form and remind your guide during the briefing.
 You’ll enjoy breakfast, lunch, and dinner, in addition to hot drinks and snacks.
-Every morning we’ll give you your snack so you can enjoy it during the walk.

 From the first lunch to the last breakfast, Salkantay Trekking will provide you with all the water you need.
 We will provide boiled water, filtered, and cooled.
 You need to bring a camel bag or an empty bottle.
 We recommend a capacity of 2 liters.
 You’ll be able to fill your bottles during each meal.